JohnAtl/pcbgcode/README.md

 It's been a while since any updates have been made (I'm in grad school), but it still functions well, and is in use by hundreds of people around the world.

-For more information, see docs/pcbgcode.pdf for more info.
+For more information, see [docs/pcbgcode.pdf](https://github.com/JohnAtl/pcbgcode/blob/master/docs/pcbgcode.pdf) .

 There is a users group hosted at [groups.io](https://groups.io/g/pcbgcode).